junxit/us-congress-bills-111/bill.md

     - **(B)** The capability of the proposed project to produce a significant percentage of United States demand for molybdenum-99 for medical uses.
     - **(C)** The cost of the proposed project.
   - **(3)** *Exemption* An existing reactor fueled with highly enriched uranium shall not be disqualified from the program if the Secretary of Energy determines that—
-    - **(A)** there is no alternative nuclear reactor fuel, enriched in the isotope U-235 to less than 20 percent, that can be used in that reactor; and
+    - **(A)** there is no alternative nuclear reactor fuel, enriched in the isotope U-235 to less than 20 percent, that can be used in that reactor;
-    - **(B)** the reactor operator has provided assurances that, whenever an alternative nuclear reactor fuel, enriched in the isotope U-235 to less than 20 percent, can be used in that reactor, it will use that alternative in lieu of highly enriched uranium.
+    - **(B)** the reactor operator has provided assurances that, whenever an alternative nuclear reactor fuel, enriched in the isotope U-235 to less than 20 percent, can be used in that reactor, it will use that alternative in lieu of highly enriched uranium; and
+    - **(C)** the reactor operator has provided a current report on the status of its efforts to convert the reactor to an alternative nuclear reactor fuel enriched in the isotope U-235 to less than 20 percent, and an anticipated schedule for completion of conversion.
-  - **(4)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of Energy for carrying out the program under paragraph (1) $163,000,000 for fiscal years 2010 through 2014.
+  - **(4)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary of Energy for carrying out the program under paragraph (1) $163,000,000 for the period encompassing fiscal years 2010 through 2014.
 - **(b)** *Development assistance* The Secretary of Energy shall establish a program to provide assistance for—
   - **(1)** the development of fuels, targets, and processes for domestic molybdenum-99 production that do not use highly enriched uranium; and
   - **(2)** commercial operations using the fuels, targets, and processes described in paragraph (1).
 - **(c)** *Uranium lease and take back* The Secretary of Energy shall establish a program to make low enriched uranium available, through lease contracts, for irradiation for the production of molybdenum-99 for medical uses.
 The lease contracts shall provide for the Secretary to retain responsibility for the final disposition of radioactive waste created by the irradiation, processing, or purification of leased uranium.
+The lease contracts shall also provide for compensation in cash amounts equivalent to prevailing market rates for the sale of comparable uranium products and for compensation in cash amounts equivalent to the net present value of the cost to the Federal Government for the final disposition of such radioactive waste, provided that the discount rate used to determine the net present value of such costs shall be no greater than the average interest rate on marketable Treasury securities.
+With respect to the final disposition of such radioactive waste from such leased uranium, the Secretary shall not use the authorities under section 3112 of the USEC Privatization Act (42 U.S.C.
+2297h–10) or section 53, 63, or 161 m. of the Atomic Energy Act of 1954 (42 U.S.C.
+2073, 2093, or 2201(m)).

 ## § 4.
 Exports

 Section 134 of the Atomic Energy Act of 1954 (42 U.S.C.
 2160d(b)) is amended by striking subsections b. and c. and inserting in lieu thereof the following:

-> - **(b)** Effective 7 years after the date of enactment of the American Medical Isotopes Production Act of 2009, the Commission may not issue a license for the export of highly enriched uranium from the United States.
+> - **(b)** Effective 7 years after the date of enactment of the American Medical Isotopes Production Act of 2009, the Commission may not issue a license for the export of highly enriched uranium from the United States for the purposes of medical isotope production.
-> - **(c)** The period referred to in subsection (b) may be extended for no more than three years if, no earlier than 6 years after the date of enactment of the Act, the Secretary of Energy certifies to the appropriate Congressional committees that—
+> - **(c)** The period referred to in subsection b. may be extended for no more than four years if, no earlier than 6 years after the date of enactment of the American Medical Isotopes Production Act of 2009, the Secretary of Energy certifies to the Committee on Energy and Commerce of the House of Representatives and the Committee on Energy and Natural Resources of the Senate that—
->   - **(1)** there is insufficient global supply of molybdenum-99 produced without the use of highly enriched uranium available to satisfy the domestic United States market, and
+>   - **(1)** there is insufficient global supply of molybdenum-99 produced without the use of highly enriched uranium available to satisfy the domestic United States market; and
 >   - **(2)** the export of United States-origin highly enriched uranium for the purposes of medical isotope production is the most effective temporary means to increase the supply of molybdenum-99 to the domestic United States market.
+> - **(d)** At any time after the restriction of export licenses provided for in subsection b. becomes effective, if there is a critical shortage in the supply of molybdenum-99 available to satisfy the domestic United States medical isotope needs, the restriction of export licenses may be suspended for a period of no more than 12 months, if—
+>   - **(1)** the Secretary of Energy certifies to the Congress that the export of United States-origin highly enriched uranium for the purposes of medical isotope production is the only effective temporary means to increase the supply of molybdenum-99 necessary to meet United States medical isotope needs during that period; and
+>   - **(2)** the Congress passes a Joint Resolution approving the temporary suspension of the restriction of export licenses.
+> - **(e)** As used in this section—
+>   - **(1)** the term “alternative nuclear reactor fuel or target” means a nuclear reactor fuel or target which is enriched to less than 20 percent in the isotope U-235;
+>   - **(2)** the term “highly enriched uranium” means uranium enriched to 20 percent or more in the isotope U-235;
+>   - **(3)** a fuel or target “can be used” in a nuclear research or test reactor if—
+>     - **(A)** the fuel or target has been qualified by the Reduced Enrichment Research and Test Reactor Program of the Department of Energy; and
+>     - **(B)** use of the fuel or target will permit the large majority of ongoing and planned experiments and isotope production to be conducted in the reactor without a large percentage increase in the total cost of operating the reactor; and
+>   - **(4)** the term “medical isotope” includes molybdenum-99, iodine-131, xenon-133, and other radioactive materials used to produce a radiopharmaceutical for diagnostic, therapeutic procedures or for research and development.

 ## § 5.
 Report on disposition of exports